Barbershop: The Next Cut: Plot

-Calvin (Ice Cube) loves Chicago, his hometown and the place where he has been running his barbershop business in addition to supporting his family.
+Calvin loves Chicago, his hometown and the place where he has been running his barbershop business in addition to supporting his family.
 Unfortunately, the city has become plagued by gang violence and criminal activity as of late, and tensions have begun to rise, especially in his neighborhood.
-Eddie (Cedric The Entertainer) comes running into the barbershop frightened because he claims to have made a comment at some thugs over their pants sagging.
+Eddie comes running into the barbershop frightened because he claims to have made a comment at some thugs over their pants sagging.
 He gets Calvin panicked as the door starts banging, but it is really just a delivery man bringing him his breakfast, to his annoyance.

-Calvin and Angie (Regina Hall) now run the barbershop.
-It has a separate section for women to work, with new recruits Bree (Margot Bingham) and Draya (Minaj).
-On the men's side are Jerrod (Lamorne Morris), Raja (Utkarsh Ambudkar), and Rashad (Common), new husband of Terri (Eve).
-Isaac (Troy Garity) and Jimmy (Sean Patrick Thomas) no longer work there, but still keep in touch as customers.
+Calvin and Angie now run the barbershop.
+It has a separate section for women to work, with new recruits Bree and Draya.
+On the men's side are Jerrod, Raja, and Rashad, new husband of Terri.
+Isaac and Jimmy no longer work there, but still keep in touch as customers.

-JD (Anthony Anderson), the estranged cousin of former barber Ricky, has given up a life of crime and now runs a food truck business.
+JD, the estranged cousin of former barber Ricky, has given up a life of crime and now runs a food truck business.
 However, he openly lies about what he does with the proceeds from the food truck business, claiming that he donates the money to charity.
-In truth, he and his overbearing grandmother (Auntie Fee) keep the money for themselves.
-The shop also has a boy named Anthony Clark (Torion Sellers) working there while he puts his focus on school.
+In truth, he and his overbearing grandmother keep the money for themselves.
+The shop also has a boy named Anthony Clark working there while he puts his focus on school.

-Rashad's son Kenny (Diallo Thompson) has been hanging out with Calvin's son Jalen (Michael Rainey Jr.).
+Rashad's son Kenny has been hanging out with Calvin's son Jalen.
 The boys come in one morning before school, and Calvin catches him trying to swipe two Snickers bars.

 Outside members of the Gangster Disciples pull up and try to steal the boys' sneakers, until the Vice Lords from the area appear and tell the other gang to step off.
-The Vice Lords leader, Yummy (Tyga) is friendly with the boys, assuming that they are willing to join his gang, and hands each boy a $100 bill.
+The Vice Lords leader, Yummy is friendly with the boys, assuming that they are willing to join his gang, and hands each boy a $100 bill.

 The men and women of the barbershop converse on the subject of modern women, with Bree arguing that good women are always losing to the "hoes," and that men complain about women having fake body parts but still lust after those same women.

 Another topic of discussion is racism against black people, which Raja disagrees with on the basis that the country has a black President, to which Rashad counters that Obama, a former Chicago resident, has done nothing when news involving murdered black children have been all over the media.
 Still, he insists that there has never been a better time to be a black person.